kinokokam/kinokokam/README.md

 # hi, i'm qiaoye 🙌🏻

-aspiring data & AI analyst passionate about building intelligent systems that turn raw data into decisions that actually matter.
+an aspiring data & AI analyst passionate about building intelligent systems that turn raw data into decisions that actually matter!

 ***